 2. Open Connectivity

 Aside from cost efficiency, open connectivity is one of VoIP’s most significant market advantages.
-One distinct feature of cloud-based VoIP service services is the opportunity to make calls from anywhere.
+One distinct feature of a cloud-based VoIP service is the opportunity to make calls from anywhere.

 If you have a good data link, you can make and receive calls to your company.
 And if you cannot answer a message, you can send a call to another person or send a voicemail to you.
 A noteworthy feature of VoIP is the opportunity to carry your business phone with you with nothing more than a softphone app.

 3. Complete portability